 Protocol Languages / Formal Specification Techniques.
 Numerous protocol languages have been proposed over the years.
-In the '80s, Estelle [14] and LOTOS [12] provided formal descriptions for OSI protocol suites.
+In the '80s, Estelle [13] and LOTOS [11] provided formal descriptions for OSI protocol suites.
 Although these formal techniques can specify precise protocol behavior, it is hard for people to understand and thus use for specification or implementation.
-Estelle used finite state machine specifications to depict how protocols communicate in parallel, passing on complexity, unreadability, and rigidity to followup work [13, 70, 80].
-Other research such as RTAG [3], x-kernel [30], Morpheus [1], Prolac [40], Network Packet Representation [53], and NCT [52] gradually improved readability, structure, and performance of protocols, spanning specification, testing, and implementation.
+Estelle used finite state machine specs to depict how protocols communicate in parallel, passing on complexity, unreadability, and rigidity to followup work [12, 67, 77].
+Other research such as RTAG [3], x-kernel [29], Morpheus [1], Prolac [39], Network Packet Representation [52], and NCT [51] gradually improved readability, structure, and performance of protocols, spanning specification, testing, and implementation.
 However, we find and the networking community has found through experience, that English-language specifications are more readable than such protocol languages.

 Protocol Analysis.
-Past research [10-12] developed techniques to reason about protocol behaviors in an effort to minimize bugs.
+Past research [9-11] developed techniques to reason about protocol behaviors in an effort to minimize bugs.
 Such techniques used finite state machines, higher-order logic, or domain-specific languages to verify protocols.
-Another thread of work [38, 39, 45] explored the use of explicit-state model-checkers to find bugs in protocol implementations.
-This thread also inspired work (e.g., [59]) on discovering non-interoperabilities in protocol implementations.
+Another thread of work [37, 38, 44] explored the use of explicit-state model-checkers to find bugs in protocol implementations.
+This thread also inspired work (e.g., [57]) on discovering non-interoperabilities in protocol implementations.
 While our aims are similar, our focus is end-to-end, from specification to implementation, and on identifying where specification ambiguity leads to bugs.

 NLP for Log Mining and Parsing.
 Log mining and parsing are techniques that leverage log files to discover and classify different system events (e.g., 'information', 'warning', and 'error').
-Past studies have explored Principal Component Analysis [84], rule-based analysis [25], statistic analysis [56, 79], and ML-based methods [72] to solve log analysis problems.
-Recent work [6, 9] has applied NLP to extract semantic meanings from log files for event categorization.
-SAGE is complementary to this line of work: while it uses NLP to categorize sender/receiver roles, SAGE takes the additional step of generating code.
+Past studies have explored Principal Component Analysis [81], rule-based analysis [24], statistic analysis [55, 76], and ML-based methods [69] to solve log analysis problems.
+Recent work [5, 8] has applied NLP to extract semantic meanings from log files for event categorization.
+SAGE is complementary to this line of work.

 Program Synthesis.
 To automatically generate code, prior work has explored program synthesis.
-Reactive synthesis [61, 62] relies on interaction with users to read input for generating output programs.
+Reactive synthesis [59, 60] relies on interaction with users to read input for generating output programs.
 Inductive synthesis [2] recursively learns logic or functions with incomplete specifications.
-Proof-based synthesis (e.g., [73]) takes a correct-by-construction approach to develop inductive proofs to extract programs.
-Type-based synthesis [24, 58] takes advantage of the types provided in specifications to refine output.
-In networking, program synthesis techniques can automate (e.g., [50, 51]) updating of network configurations, and generating programmable switch code [26].
-It may be possible to use program synthesis in SAGE to generate protocol fragments.
+Proof-based synthesis (e.g., [70]) takes a correct-by-construction approach to develop inductive proofs to extract programs.
+Type-based synthesis [23, 56] takes advantage of the types provided in specifications to refine output.
+In networking, program synthesis techniques can automate (e.g., [49, 50]) updating of network configurations, and generating programmable switch code [25].
+It may be possible to use program synthesis in sage to generate protocol fragments.

 Semantic Parsing and Code Generation.
-Semantic parsing is a fundamental task in NLP that aims to transform unstructured text into structured LFs for subsequent execution [8].
-For example, to answer the question "Which team does Frank Hoffman play for?", a semantic parser generates a structured query "SELECT TEAM from table where PLAYER=Frank Hoffman" with SQL Standard Grammar [18].
-A SQL interpreter can execute this query on a database and give the correct answer [34].
-Apart from the application to question answering, semantic parsing has also been successful in navigating robots [77], understanding instructions [15], and playing language games [81].
-Research in generating code from natural language goes beyond LFs, to output concrete implementations in high-level general-purpose programming languages [48].
-This problem is usually formulated as syntax-constrained sequence generation [46, 87].
+Semantic parsing is a fundamental task in NLP that aims to transform unstructured text into structured LFs for subsequent execution [7].
+For example, to answer the question "Which team does Frank Hoffman play for?", a semantic parser generates a structured query "SELECT TEAM from table where PLAYER=Frank Hoffman" with SQL Standard Grammar [17].
+A SQL interpreter can execute this query on a database and give the correct answer [33].
+Apart from the application to question answering, semantic parsing has also been successful in navigating robots [74], understanding instructions [14], and playing language games [78].
+Research in generating code from natural language goes beyond LFs, to output concrete implementations in high-level general-purpose programming languages [47].
+This problem is usually formulated as syntax-constrained sequence generation [45, 84].
 The two topics are closely related to our work since the process of implementing network protocols from RFCs requires the ability to understand and execute instructions.